Annoyance

 Featured:

 Annoyance is an unpleasant mental state that is characterized by such effects as irritation and distraction from one's conscious thinking.
 It can lead to emotions such as frustration and anger.
-A person can be annoying to one, but not to another.
-This is all a matter of opinion.
+The property of being easily annoyed is called irritability.

 Personal tools